Operational Risk Is More Systemic than You Think: Evidence from U.S. Bank Holding Companies

-While operational risk is generally perceived as idiosyncratic with limited systemic implications, we document that operational risk significantly threatens financial stability.
-Using supervisory data on large U.S. bank holding companies (BHCs) over 2002:Q1-2016:Q4, we find operational losses increase systemic risk through both direct channels that impair market values of loss- experiencing BHCs as well as a channel of correlated losses that impact multiple institutions simultaneously.
-Findings are driven by tail events, are more pronounced for systemically important and closer-to-distress BHCs, and vary by business lines, event types, and financial and economic environments.
-Results add to the operational risk and systemic risk literatures, and have key policy implications.
+While operational risk is generally perceived as idiosyncratic with limited systemic implications, we document that operational risk threatens financial stability.
+Using supervisory data on large U.S. Bank Holding Companies (BHCs), we find operational losses increase systemic risk through a direct channel that impairs market values of loss-experiencing BHCs as well as a channel of correlated losses that impact multiple institutions simultaneously.
+Findings are driven by tail events, more pronounced for systemically important and closer-to-distress BHCs, and vary by business lines, event types, and financial/economic environments.
+Our results extend the operational and systemic risk literatures and have key policy implications.

 Keywords: Banking, Operational Risk, Systemic Risk